benawad/benawad.com/content/blog/what-is-the-best-graphql-stack-for-nodejs/index.md

 Personally, I like to use PostgreSQL with TypeORM, but you could go with MongoDB, MySQL, DynamoDB, Redis, etc...

+PS: Prisma 2 is pretty good, but still in beta: https://www.isprisma2ready.com/

 ## Less Good Options

 Nothing wrong with using one of the following, but for one reason or another I find them less optimal.